ravazque/vectors/modular-vectors/docs/README.md

 ## Test Suite

-V2 includes a comprehensive test suite in `test/test.c` that verifies all 14 vector types:
+This version includes a comprehensive test suite in `test/test.c` that verifies all 14 vector types:

 ### Basic Types Tests (6)
 - Integer vector (`int`)